xHarbourCom/vxh/base_service_kernel_api.md

 Frees the specified global memory object and invalidates its handle.

 ### Description
 Note The global functions have greater overhead and provide fewer features than other memory management functions.
-New applications should use the [heap functions](https://docs.microsoft.com/en-in/windows/win32/memory/heap-functions) unless documentation states that a global function should be used.
-For more information, see [Global and Local Functions](https://docs.microsoft.com/en-in/windows/win32/memory/global-and-local-functions).
+New applications should use the <a href="https://docs.microsoft.com/en-in/windows/win32/memory/heap-functions" target="_blank">heap functions</a> unless documentation states that a global function should be used.
+For more information, see <a href="https://docs.microsoft.com/en-in/windows/win32/memory/global-and-local-functions"  target="_blank">Global and Local Functions</a>.

 ### Info
 * **Category**: bsk api